Trauma-Informed Resilience Training

 Referrals are encouraged from Victim Witness Programs, Domestic and Sexual Assault Crisis Centers, local Community Services Boards, advocates and service providers throughout Virginia.

-(Re)STORE provides compassionate, trauma-informed support for victims of crime or serious trauma in Virginia.
+(Re)STORE provides compassionate, trauma-informed support for victims of crime in Virginia.
 Led by trained Peer Recovery Specialists, the program offers a safe, welcoming space for healing through interactive wellness and resilience programming that supports emotional recovery, builds strength, and restores a sense of safety and control.
 Our strengths-based approach empowers participants to reclaim their voice, strengthen self-advocacy, and move forward at their own pace.

 Sampler